Cryptopsy: The Unspoken King (2007–2011)

-The new album was originally to be called The Book of Suffering, and was to be a double album, but on April 23, 2007, Cryptopsy announced that Lord Worm had been fired from the band and that they were looking for a new vocalist.
-After the announcement, Lord Worm stated that he left the group earlier than planned for health reasons, which contradicted the band's statement that he was kicked out.
+In 2007 Cryptopsy had announced plans for their sixth studio album, however after this announcement Lord Worm stated that he left the group earlier than planned for health reasons, which contradicted the band's statement that he was kicked out.
 Lord Worm also stated that there were creative differences with the other band members over the direction the band would eventually take on their subsequent studio outing.
+On April 23, 2007, Cryptopsy announced that they were looking for a new vocalist.

+The new album was originally to be called The Book of Suffering, and was to be a double album, this plan ended up being canceled, but the band would eventually pursue this concept several years later by releasing two EP's titled The Book of Suffering (subtitled as Tome I and Tome II in 2015 and 2018 respectively).

 On December 4, 2007, Cryptopsy revealed the addition of vocalist Matt McGachy, of fellow Montreal heavy metal band 3 Mile Scream; and a new keyboard player, Maggy Durand.
 The band released a new studio album, The Unspoken King, on June 24, 2008.
 This album saw the inclusion of previously-unheard elements such as breakdowns and melodic riffs.
-The album has been widely regarded as being a deathcore release instead of the band's usual technical death metal style, and as such was met with a mixed-to-negative reaction from both fans and critics.
+The album has been widely regarded as being a deathcore release instead of the band's usual technical death metal style, and as such was met with mostly negative reception by fans but mixed reception by critics.

 In early February 2009, guitarist Alex Auburn announced his departure from the band, saying that there were numerous reasons for his leaving, and that he and the rest of the band agreed with the departure.

-Self-titled album and The Book of Suffering EP's (2011–present)
+Self-titled album and The Book of Suffering EPs (2011–2022)

 On May 25, 2011, the band announced on their Facebook page that former lead guitarist and major contributor Jon Levasseur had returned to the band.
 Additionally, bassist Eric Langlois decided to take a break from Cryptopsy, and Youri Raymond took his place on bass.
 On December 9, 2011, Raymond announced his departure from the band.
 On January 15, 2012, Cryptopsy announced that Olivier Pinard, from Neuraxis and Vengeful, would be the new bassist.

 On September 14, 2012, Cryptopsy released Cryptopsy, which turned away from the experimentation witnessed on The Unspoken King, in favour of a more technical death metal sound.

 On May 8, 2015, it was announced that Cryptopsy would release The Book of Suffering - Tome I in mid-2015, the first in a series of EPs.
 An Indiegogo campaign was launched the same day.
 Regarding the recording process, it was stated that Jason Suecof would handle mixing duties, while Alan Douches would handle the mastering process.

 On August 31, 2018, the band announced the second part of The Book of Suffering on their Facebook page.
-Pre-sales of the EP began on the 7th of September along with a music video of their new song "Sire of Sin", which was to appear on Tome II.
+Pre-sales of the EP began on September 7 along with a music video of their new song "Sire of Sin", which was to appear on Tome II.
 The EP was released on October 26.